-At the time of the annual inspection a survey was completed in order to determine the present surface water elevation of the CCR surface impoundment.
-Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained in order to determine present depths/elevations.
+At the time of the annual inspection a survey was completed to determine the present surface water elevation of the CCR surface impoundment.
+Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained to determine present depths/elevations.

-The historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG B-Pond, the most recent topographic survey of the EDG B-Pond completed by Cornerstone Surveying and Mapping (2016), as well as a coal pile runoff pond study by Burns & McDonnell (2015) which included the most recent bathymetric survey data of the EDG B-Pond.
+The historical information provided from WPL included staff gauge water elevation data since the previous inspection, an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG B-Pond, the most recent topographic survey of the EDG B-Pond completed by Cornerstone Surveying and Mapping (2016), as well as a coal pile runoff pond study by Burns & McDonnell (2015) which included the most recent bathymetric survey data of the EDG B-Pond.
 Reviewing the information provided within the above mentioned documents, as well as the data collected during the annual inspection, the following minimum, maximum, and present depths and elevations were approximated for the impounded CCR and water:

-- At the time of the annual inspection, the water surface elevation of the EDG B-Pond was surveyed to be 598.23 feet, 9.77 feet below the crests of the south and east embankments of the CCR surface impoundment, which had an elevation of approximately 608 feet at the lowest point of the embankments. - At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 2.4 feet and 7.2 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 595.83 feet and 591.03 feet. - From the 2011 ash pond evaluation, soil borings installed along the north and west embankments of the EDG B-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 583 feet.
-The bottom elevation of the EDG B-Pond varied between 595.83 feet and 591.03 feet.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 2011 ash pond evaluation soil boring data, the deposition thickness varied between 12.83 feet and 8.03 feet.
+- At the time of the annual inspection, the water surface elevation of the EDG B-Pond was surveyed to be 598.4 feet, 9.6 feet below the crests of the south and east embankments of the CCR surface impoundment, which had an elevation of approximately 608 feet at the lowest point of the embankments. - At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 2 feet and 7.3 feet.

+- From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 596.4 feet and 591.1 feet. - From staff gauge water surface elevation data provided by WPL since the previous annual inspection, the minimum water surface elevation within the EDG B-Pond was recorded to be 598.18 feet.
+The maximum water surface elevation within the EDG B-Pond was recorded to be 598.63 feet. - From the 2011 ash pond evaluation, soil borings installed along the north and west embankments of the EDG B-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 583 feet.
+The bottom elevation of the EDG B-Pond varied between 596.4 feet and 591.1 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 2011 ash pond evaluation soil boring data, the deposition thickness varied between 13.4 feet and 8.1 feet.

 The storage capacity (i.e. water volume) of the CCR surface impoundment at the time of the annual inspection was calculated based on the acreage of the CCR surface impoundment in the area where water was present, and the approximate depth of water within that area of the CCR surface impoundment.
 The water depth measurements of the CCR surface impoundment were collected at the time of the annual inspection.

-From the 2016 topographic survey data, the area of the water surface of the CCR surface impoundment was 2.0 acres.
-From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was 5.83 feet.
-Thus, the storage capacity within the EDG B-Pond at the time of the annual inspection was approximately 19,000 cubic yards.
+From the 2016 topographic survey data, the area of the water surface of the CCR surface impoundment was approximately 2.0 acres.
+From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was 5.8 feet.
+Thus, the water volume within the EDG B-Pond water volume at the time of the annual inspection was approximately 18,700 cubic yards.